PlumpMath/python-regex-tutorial/_sources/index.rst

     grunion vortenal pskov trebular elibm talus

-**Regular expressions** are Javascript’s method of letting your program look for patterns:
+**Regular expressions** are Python’s method of letting your program look for patterns:

 - A fraction is a series of digits followed by a slash, followed by another series of digits.